Gobernadorcillo: Honors accorded to gobernadorcillos

 Among the local leaders in the Spanish Philippines, the gobernadorcillos and Filipino officials of justice received the greatest consideration from the Spanish crown officials.
 The colonial officials were under obligation to show them the honor corresponding to their respective duties.
 They were allowed to be seated in the houses of the Spanish provincial governors, and in any other places.
 They were not to be left standing.
 It was not permitted for Spanish parish priests to treat these Filipino nobles with less consideration.

 On the day on which the gobernadorcillo would take on government duties, his town would hold a grand celebration.
 The festive banquet was offered in the municipal or city hall where he would occupy a seat, adorned by the coat of arms of Spain and with fanciful designs, if his social footing was of a respectable antiquity.

 On holy days the town officials would go to the church, together in one group.
 The principalía and "cuadrilleros", police patrol or assistance, formed two lines in front of the gobernadorcillo.
 They were preceded by a band playing the music as they processed towards the church, where the gobernadorcillo occupied a seat in precedence among those of the chiefs or cabezas de barangay, who had benches of honor.
 After the mass, they would usually go to the parish rectory to pay their respects to the parish priest.
 Then, they would return to the tribunal (municipal hall or city hall) in the same order, and still accompanied by the band playing a loud double quick march called in Spanish a paso doble.

 The gobernadorcillo was always accompanied by an alguacil or policia (police officer) whenever he went about the streets of his town.

 Duties

 The gobernadorcillos exercised command of the towns.
 They were port captains in coastal towns.
-Their office corresponded to that of the alcaldes and municipal judges of the peninsula.
+Their office corresponded to that of the alcaldes and municipal judges of the Iberian Peninsula.
 They simultaneously performed the functions of judges and even of notaries with defined powers.
 They also had the rights and powers to elect assistants and several lieutenants and alguaciles, proportionate in number to the inhabitants of the town.